 What is a Radio ID (RID)?

-The Radio ID (RID) number is a unique number assigned to each individual radio attached to the network.
+The Radio ID (RID) number is a unique number assigned to individual radios used on the network.
 RID's on the NSW GRN are generally 7-digits in length, with the notable exception being the NSW Police Force.

 RID's are useful for monitoring sites when using PC trunking software (such as UniTrunker).
-This information is also displayed on later model scanners.
+RID information is also displayed on later model scanners.